chaukhoa97/practicing/src/GreatFrontEnd.com/ProgressBars/ProgressBars.md

 - Clicking on the "Add" button adds a progress bar to the page.
 - Each bar start filling up smoothly in approximately 2000ms as soon as they're added.
+- (II) The progress bars fill up gradually in sequence, one at a time. i.e. the second progress bar will only starts filling up after the first progress bar is completely filled up.

 ## Example